Get all the latest data for the Czech Republic

 What long-term economic factors will shape property prices in the Czech Republic?

-The top three long-term factors shaping Czech property prices are real household income growth, the European interest rate environment, and housing supply expansion pace relative to demand.
+The top three long-term economic factors shaping Czech Republic property prices are wage growth, housing supply and mortgage-rate normalization.

 You’ll also find a much more detailed analysis in our pack about real estate in the Czech Republic.